pravega/bookkeeper-operator/doc/manual-installation.md

 For more details check [this](../README.md#install-the-operator-in-test-mode)

 ### Install the Bookkeeper cluster manually
+> Note that the Bookkeeper cluster must be installed in the same namespace as the Zookeeper cluster.

 If the BookKeeper cluster is expected to work with Pravega, we need to create a ConfigMap which needs to have the following values